 Access Control

-Because this is the next important thing – the access permissions, which can different for every single person.
+Because this is the next important thing – the access permissions, which can be different for every single person.
 If that is an office, why would you create an account for every single employee?
-You can just name a specific access card with the employee‘s name and number, and define his access permissions.
+You can just name a specific access card with the employee‘s name and number, and define their access permissions.

 Features

 A very interesting one Ajax KeyPad Plus has is actually a high-end card reader, built with the latest MIFARE DES Fire technology, providing more security than ever before in a consumer and mid-segment equipment, meaning it actually won’t take any other access cards, but only the ones from Ajax, which is most likely nice.
-Up next there are many security standards and protocols, declared to be the latest and top-tier, that we don’t doubt, but we want to focus on it from the user’s point of view.
+Up next, there are many security standards and protocols, declared to be the latest and top-tier, that we don’t doubt, but we want to focus on it from the user’s point of view.
 The numbers that you really need are:

 Activation and Use